Photo: AF Association charity patron Wayne Barnes refereeing at a recent Rugby Union match.

 Wayne, who became a professional referee in 2005, has an acute awareness of atrial fibrillation (AF): he was diagnosed with the condition in 2012.

 AF is the most common heart rhythm disorder and raises the risk of stroke five-fold.
 In 2009 Wayne noticed his heart was beating irregularly and that he was becoming breathless when exercising, unexpected symptoms for someone seemingly so fit and healthy working in a high-intensity sport.

-Olympic gold medallist rower, Tom James was diagnosed with AF just before the London 2012 Games.
+Olympic gold medallist rower Tom James was diagnosed with AF just before the London 2012 Games.
 The timing of his detection was crucial.
-If it was delayed by as little as a week, he would not have made selection so could have missed out on striking gold at the 2012 Olympics.
+If it had been delayed by as little as a week, he would not have made selection, so could have missed out on striking gold at the 2012 Olympics.

 AF is a condition that has affected five of his relatives, so although the symptoms have now subsided, Tom is eager to keep a close watch on his health.